 4 – Dry Soil

 You might not be surprised to find that dry soil can actually cause African violet leaves to curl.
-If you have neglected your African violet, then you might not have been watering it as often as you should.
+If you have neglected your plant, you might not have been watering it as often as you should.

 In this situation, it’s possible that the leaf curling is just because it isn’t being taken care of properly.